Nuxview/Script-City/docker-prune/README.md

 **Q: Will this remove volumes from other projects?**

-No — unless you pass `--global`.
-Steps 3–6 filter strictly by the label `com.docker.compose.project=<your-project-name>`, which is unique per project.
+Usually no — unless you pass `--global` or another stack on the same host uses the same Compose project name.
+Steps 3–6 filter by `com.docker.compose.project=<your-project-name>`, so set a unique `COMPOSE_PROJECT_NAME` per stack to avoid overlap.

 ---